hskimim/data-analysis-tutorial/README.txt

-Im studying about Data Science.
+This is about Data Science.
-Therefore, this repo gonna be about D/S.
+I'm very beginner.
+So welcome feedback and clarification.
-And main topic is about 1. math 2. programming.
+Contents might be uploaded til neural network model.
-I'm very beginner and welcome for feedback.
-Thx
+Thank you for reading.